 March 28th, 2008

 |10:30 am - The Smooth Plastic Line Between Peace and Woe|

-I went over to a buddy's place, the other night.
-I brought the dog along.
-We were sitting around, listening to music.
+I brought the dog along to a buddy's place, the other night.
+The three of us sat around, listening to music.
 We must've hung out for an hour or so, talking about breasts, drug-related mishaps, and war.
+We kept it dog-friendly.
 Topics for discussion that only seem important after eleven p.m. on a full stomach, with the prospect of a warm bed and someplace to go the next day secured.
-Idle talk, really.
 The kind of shit you shoot when there's an absence of want.
 Easy going and safe.

-I'm taking it easy.
-I hadn't rolled myself a cigarette, so I was able to enjoy the flowers and weeds and vegetation that was making its way into the planter boxes and gardens that line the street to my house.
+I breathed in the flowers and weeds and vegetation that was making its way into the planter boxes and gardens that line the street to my house.
 The night air, here, gets damp.
-So it's all kinds of fragrant on the better-cared-for stretches of town, but always a little chilly.
-I was soon trying to hurry up, the dog's claws clicked a little faster on the sidewalk.
+All kinds of fragrant on the better-cared-for stretches of town, but always a little chilly.
+We picked up the pace, the dog's claws clicked a little faster on the sidewalk.

 The flashers kept with their pulsing, and I realized there were more cars--cop cars--parked along the street.
 Some had their lights on, others didn't.
 As I got closer, I could see that they'd run tape across the street.
 And some flares had been lit, and set along the yellow line that divides the street.
 A sad and ghostly color, that. . . magnesium, I think, burning over asphalt.
 Sadder and ghostlier still are the reds and blues that appear on the fronts of houses and apartment buildings, rhythmically splashed against the dwellings by those cop-rides.